 The World Federation of Occupational Therapists defines occupational therapy as “a profession concerned with promoting health and wellbeing through occupation.
-The primary goal of occupational therapy is to enable people to participate in the activities of everyday life.
-Occupational therapists achieve this outcome by enabling people to do things that will enhance their ability to participate, or by modifying the environment to better support participation.”
+The primary goal of occupational therapy is to enable people to participate in the activities of everyday life.”

-It took one meeting with an occupational therapist to change the way Jane* viewed not only the field of occupational therapy but, more importantly, her son and his individual needs.
-“My husband and I discussed at length what the teacher had told me about our son’s struggles in the classroom and eventually we decided it would be worse not to do anything.
+It took one meeting with an occupational therapist (OT) to change the way Jane* viewed occupational therapy.
+“My husband and I discussed what the teacher had said about our son’s struggles in the classroom.
+We decided it would be worse not to do anything.
 We owed it to Callum* to at least investigate it,” she says.
-“And once I got over myself, I was surprisingly impressed.”
+“Once I got over myself, I was surprisingly impressed.”

-What impressed Jane was the way the occupational therapist viewed Callum as a total entity, taking into account a variety of factors, including the way he played and what he liked to do, how he functioned at school, how he went about his daily activities and tasks, as well as the issues of posture, balance, motor skills and visual perception.
+Jane was impressed by the occupational therapist’s approach.
+“She viewed Callum as a total entity.
+She looked at the way he played, what he liked to do and how he functioned at school,” Jane says.
+“The OT also looked at how he went about his daily activities and tasks, taking issues of posture, balance, motor skills and visual perception into account.

 *Names have been changed.

-- Were injured at birth or were born with birth defects
+- children injured at birth or born with birth defects

-- Have suffered traumatic injuries (brain or spinal cord)
+- children who have suffered traumatic injuries (brain or spinal cord)

-- Suffer from mental health or behavioural problems
+- those who suffer from mental health or behavioural problems

-- Have broken bones or other orthopaedic injuries
+- children who have broken bones or other orthopaedic injuries

-- Are sufferers of multiple sclerosis, cerebral palsy, and other chronic illnesses.
+- sufferers of multiple sclerosis, cerebral palsy, and other chronic illnesses.

 Adapted from the American Occupational Therapy Association (AOTA)

-- He/she does not use his/her hands simultaneously and for different actions
+- does not use their both their hands simultaneously and for different actions

-- He/she cannot cut along a line at age four
+- cannot cut along a line at age four

-- He/she cannot cut out a circle at age five
+- is unable to cut out a circle at age five

-- He/she is always full of glue or paint but doesn’t know how it happened
+- ends up full of glue or paint but doesn’t know how it happened

-- He/she has difficulty writing letters when he/she learns to write in Grade R.
+- experiences difficulty writing letters when they learn to write in Grade R.